Watford Junction railway station: History

-There is a well-known expression, North of Watford, which is used to mean the north of England, especially a place remote from London.
-An alternative variant phrase, North of Watford Junction, was used with similar meaning in the past, referring to Watford Junction railway station.
+The well-known expression, "north of Watford", is used to mean the north of England, especially a place remote from London.
+An alternative variant phrase, North of Watford Junction, was used with similar meaning in the past, referring to Watford Junction station.
 The expression reflects the station's position as the last urban stop on the main railway line out of London to the north of England.
-In more recent years, it has been suggested that the phrase references Watford Gap services on the M1, however the original saying was in existence well before its opening in 1959.
+In more recent years, it has been suggested that the phrase references Watford Gap services on the M1; however, the original saying was in existence well before its opening in 1959.